-MGMA is greatly appreciative of the actions Congress took last year in the Protecting Medicare and Farmers from Sequesters Act to mitigate the impact of the scheduled Medicare payment cuts.
+MGMA is greatly appreciative of the actions Congress took last year in the Protecting Medicare and American Farmers from Sequester Cuts Act to mitigate the impact of the scheduled Medicare payment cuts.
 However, as we approach the end of 2022, medical group practices face even more urgent reductions.
-In an MGMA poll conducted on August 30, 2022, 90% of medical practices report that the projected reduction to 2023 Medicare payment will reduce access to care.
+In an MGMA poll conducted on August 30, 2022, 90% of medical practices reported that the projected reduction to 2023 Medicare payment will reduce access to care.1 Moreover, 92% of medical groups indicated that Medicare reimbursement in 2022 did not adequately cover the cost of providing care.2 Since reimbursement for these services already does not cover the cost of care provided, payment cuts of at least 8.5% will be catastrophic.
 MGMA urges Congress to act and provide relief by: